 To Do this Right, You Need a Legal Professional

 There are profoundly solid reasons proving the wisdom of hiring an experienced attorney in a dog bite case.
+It's especially true if your child's the victim, because children's cases are riskier and more complex in South Carolina.
 At Holland & Usry, we‘ve seen the horror of mangled faces and know even multiple operations to fix serious wounds inflicted by dog attacks often fail to fully repair the damage done by dog attacks in the Greer area.
 If you or someone you love has suffered a dog bite attack in